 We left our hotel bright and early at roughly 8 am in a minibus filled with 11 people, including the tour guide and driver.
 As Bursa is across the beautiful city of Istanbul.
 We drove into a ferry to get across, which took us roughly 3 and a half hours to reach there.

 Once we arrived, our first destination of the tour of Bursa, we got to explore a shop pretty much exactly like ‘Body Shop’ from the UK.
-There had various kinds of soaps, lotions, herbals, honey, fruits and much more.
+There were various kinds of soaps, lotions, herbals, honey, fruits and much more.

 Everyone that arrived at the store got given free tasters on all various olives, before buying any other of them.
 I’m not a huge fan of olives but I did try out a few, which was not exactly what I imagined.

-  Our next stop was to see the stunning Suuçtu-Wasserfall, this waterfall runs wildly surrounded by amazing green terrain.
+Our next stop was to see the stunning Suuçtu-Wasserfall, this waterfall run wildly surrounded by amazing green terrain.
 As challenging and slippery as it was to get to the end towards the waterfall.
-I managed my way towards the end of the fall to take few shots standing on the rock and seeing kids and families having a swim.
+I managed my way towards the end of the fall to take a few shots standing on the rock and seeing kids and families having a swim.

-  Besides exploring the waterfall, there are other things you can do along on the way for example ride on a pony, take a picture with parrots or have a view of the ducks, eating by on or by the river.
+Besides exploring the waterfall, there are other things you can do along the way for example ride on a pony, take a picture with parrots or have a view of the ducks, eating on or by the river.

-  The last destination before heading towards to our long-awaited cable car journey was to have some amazing food at this current location below called ‘Kofteci Yusuf’.
-The food and view here were simply delicious, my whole family really enjoyed their experience at this place.
+The last destination before heading towards our long-awaited cable car journey was to have some amazing food at this current location below called ‘Kofteci Yusuf’.
+The food and view here were simply delicious, my whole family enjoyed their experience at this place.
 You can check out more of what we ate from my earlier blog post here.